JuliaDynamics/SignalDecomposition.jl/docs/src/index.md

 ## API

-`SignalDecomposition` is a simple Julia package that offers a single function:
 ```@docs
 decompose
 ```

 Subtypes of `Decomposition` are listed in the rest of this page.
-Feel free to add more methods to `decompose` by opening a PR, SignalDecomposition.jl is very open in the methods it offers.
+Feel free to add more methods to `decompose` by opening a PR, SignalDecomposition.jl is very open in the methods it offers!

 ## Linear methods